wraithan/resume/docs/technical_skills.rst

 This programming language is easily my favorite at the moment.
 The ownership system and the type system both feel like a great advancement over other modern languages.
-It has really reawaked my desire to work at the native layer instead of in VMs.
+It has really reawakened my desire to work at the native layer instead of in VMs.

 * Primary language I use on the weekends for learning and small projects.